 Samsung will launch a mobile money transfer service in Korea at the end of this year in partnership with mobile payment service provider Yelopay and six banks, Korea Bizwire reports.
 “Samsung Wallet, which used to be used only for coupon services and app cards, is now transformed into [a] fintech service platform,” the article says, noting that users can send up to 100,000 won at a time through the service.
 “The six financial institutions including Kookmin, Shinhan, Woori, Nonghyup, Citi and Korea Post Office reportedly have announced collaboration with the electronics company, but it plans to expand to all financial organisations.”

-- Apple Pay to launch in Taiwan on March 29?
+- Apple Pay set to launch in Poland and the Netherlands?

 - Eftpos brings Apple Pay debit payments to Australia with Rambus tokenization technology

 - NFC mobile payments users triple in Poland in a year